sourabhtkd/farmsetu/README.md

 - Static files are served within django itself not using any production grade services like S3
 - Assuming you won't run dev and prod containers at same time so volume names are kept same intentionally
+- Database is not used but postgresql is configured to port 5433 assuming you have postgresql installed in local system and running in default port 5432
+- prod env and dev env are same except DEBUG flag

+**Note: Authentication and Authorization was not required as per task hence not implemented

 **Steps**